-There has been the inclusion of individual questions on specific space activities in larger, generic polls across the last sixty-six years, but these have offered only a tantalising and brief insight into national attitudes.
-Shortly after the launch of Sputnik in 1957, the artificial satellite, 36.9% Australians surveyed felt as though satellites would have a big effect on their lives, while 41.7% stated that they would not.
+Individual questions on specific space activities have been included in larger, generic polls across the last sixty-six years, but these have offered only a tantalising and brief insight into national attitudes.
+Shortly after the launch of Sputnik in 1957, the first artificial satellite, 36.9% of Australians surveyed felt as though satellites would have a big effect on their lives, while 41.7% stated that they would not.
 Meanwhile, 21.3% said they "didn't know".2 Two years later, around 40% of respondents thought Australia should "stick to earth", while 53% felt the country should "explore space".3

 In 1966, at the height of the space race-and three years before the moon landing-Australians were asked whether they believed the space race was a worthwhile effort or a waste of money.
-They were almost evenly split: 48.7% responded that the space race was a waste of money, while 43.9% believed it was worthwhile.4 This was the clearest question asked Australians about their view of space activities before this current survey, with later polling focused on specific space programmes, and therefore only giving a narrow indication as to Australian public opinion.
+They were almost evenly split: 48.7% responded that the space race was a waste of money, while 43.9% believed it was worthwhile.4 This was the clearest question asked of Australians about their view of space activities before this current survey,